zombie-einstein/JAX-PPO/README.md

 ## TODO

 - Early stopping based on the KL-divergence is not implemented.
-- Training assumes a Gaussian distribution for the output of the policy.
-Would be nice to use a probabilistic programming package to make this more flexible.
 - Benchmark against other reference implementations.

 ## Developers